Facebook spreads group stories globally

 The social network highlighted the feature's popularity in the pup-focused Dogspotting group -- try not to get addicted to this if you're a canine fan -- in its Tuesday announcement.

-It's also adding emoji reactions for group stories, so group members can respond quickly.
+It's also offering emoji reactions for group stories, so group members can respond quickly -- though only the person who posts the group story can see the reactions

 Facebook copied the Stories concept from Snapchat and added it to everything.
 It's available on Facebook itself, Instagram and Messenger (where it was initially called Day before being merged with the main Facebook version).
 On WhatsApp, the feature is known as Status and will be getting ads in 2019.